 - Bread: If you can't find tramezzini or crustless bread, you can buy regular sliced bread and remove the crust from it using a sharp knife.

-- Use your imagination: If you think a combination could work well, then go for it!
+- Use your imagination: If a combination could work well, go for it - these easy finger sandwiches are so versatile!

 Italian Tramezzini Recipes: Delicious Finger Sandwiches